cheruvu1/AKSWorkshop/Lab/Module3-B.md

 4. How to use Secrets and ConfigMap in Pods
 5. Namespaces
 6. Service Discovery
-7. Deployment Rolling Update and Recreate
+7. Deployment Rolling Update
-8. Canary Deployment
-9. Blue/Green Deployment
-10. Observability with  Readiness Probes
+8. Observability with  Readiness Probes
-11. Observability with  Liveness Probes
+9. Observability with  Liveness Probes
-12. Kubernetes Resources – Requests and Limits
+10. Kubernetes Resources – Requests and Limits

 cd lab
 cd Module3B